cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/full-text-search-functions.md

 A generation term modifier searches for all the different tenses and conjugations of a verb or both the singular and plural forms of a noun (an **inflectional** search) or for synonymous forms of a specific word (a **thesaurus** search).

 {% hint style="warning" %}
-In order to return the synonymous forms, you must have a Thesaurus file configured.
+To return the synonymous forms, you must have a Thesaurus file configured.
 [Find more information here.](https://docs.microsoft.com/en-us/sql/relational-databases/search/configure-and-manage-thesaurus-files-for-full-text-search?view=sql-server-ver16)
 {% endhint %}

 #### General Syntax (Inflectional)